juls-ian/the-searcher-admin/doc/workflow.md

   - large or static files not processed by the bundler
   - fixed urls

-5. Setup the base styles
+4. Setup the base and global styles